Geneva Convention Debate

-In this activity students will learn about the Geneva Conventions and compare them with the treatment of Prisoners of War in Japanese camps.
+Conditions in prisoner-of-war camps were very harsh.
+In this activity, students learn about the rules established by the Geneva Convention and compare them with the treatment of prisoners of war in Japanese camps.
+Afterwards, they are invited to discuss their research together.

 The goal of these activities is to allow secondary cycle two students to have a greater understanding of World War II and Canada’s role in the Battle of Hong Kong.
 Students will also learn to appreciate the contributions of Canadian Armed Forces personnel from Quebec.